- Corporate, Securities & Finance

 The implementation of the Dodd-Frank Act changed the legal, regulatory, and compliance landscape and has created a myriad of challenges for both financial services companies and virtually any business that needs to access financial markets and products to manage risk or raise capital.
 Steptoe’s financial services practice offers a comprehensive solution to these various challenges, by providing clients the rare ability to simultaneously address the interplay of legislative, regulatory, compliance, investigations, and enforcement issues.
 At Steptoe we have organized our financial services team across disciplines to provide clients a unique, integrated approach informed by insights based on deep knowledge of the laws and rules, extensive senior level contacts at the regulatory agencies and relevant committees in Congress, first-hand experience as regulators and legislators, and trial tested enforcement and litigation strength.
 This approach ensures that clients’ needs are addressed in the right forum and that all sources of relief are understood, available and utilized.

 Our multidisciplinary team includes skilled legislative advocates, former regulators, former senior legislative and regulatory staff, financial industry thought leaders, and seasoned litigators with decades of experience working in and with the legislative, executive, and judicial branches of government.
-While serving in senior staff and leadership roles within the US Congress, the Department of Justice (DOJ), Department of Treasury, Securities Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), Federal Energy Regulatory Commission (FERC), the Municipal Securities Rulemaking Board, and Pension Benefit Guaranty Corporation (PBGC), among other agencies, members of our team tackled issues others, with a more narrow approach, may never see.
+While serving in senior staff and leadership roles within the US Congress, the Department of Justice (DOJ), Department of Treasury, Securities Exchange Commission (SEC), Commodity Futures Trading Commission (CFTC), Federal Energy Regulatory Commission (FERC), the Municipal Securities Rulemaking Board, and Pension Benefit Guaranty Corporation (PBGC), among other agencies, members of our team tackled issues others, with a more narrow approach, may never see.
 As such, we bring a unique set of insights coupled with a deep understanding of the financial markets and market practices both in the United States and across the globe.

 Our clients include commercial and investment banks, broker-dealers, major financial infrastructure, insurance companies, trade repositories, trading platforms, hedge funds, asset managers, and other capital markets participants.
 We have significant experience representing these and other financial services clients before Congress and every major regulatory agency on a host of issues from banking, insurance, and financial product regulation to consumer protection to anti-money laundering, boycott, and international trade issues.
 We also regularly represent clients before self-regulatory bodies such as the Financial Industry Regulatory Authority (FINRA), the National Futures Association (NFA) and have worked with NASDAQ, the New York Stock Exchange, and other trading platforms.
 We also advise energy, agricultural, and other companies that are affected by regulatory requirements under Dodd-Frank.